Survey definition: Meaning, types & research methods

 While often used interchangeably, "survey" and "questionnaire" have distinct meanings.
 A questionnaire is the document or form containing the questions—the data collection instrument itself.
 A survey is the entire research process: designing the questionnaire, selecting the sample, distributing it, collecting responses, and analyzing results.

 For example, if you distribute a customer satisfaction form to 500 clients, the form is the questionnaire, and the full activity of gathering and analyzing those 500 responses is the survey.
+Understanding this distinction helps clarify what surveys are and how they function as complete research methods rather than just lists of questions.

 Types of surveys and their purposes